Background

 The Challenge

-In 2019, approximately 46,154 bridges were classified as structurally deficient by the U.S. Department of Transportation and the American Road and Transportation Builders Association.
+In 2022, over 43,500 bridges were classified as structurally deficient by the U.S. Department of Transportation and the American Road and Transportation Builders Association.
+That research suggests that 78,800 bridges should be replaced.
 The American Society of Civil Engineers (ASCE) gave U.S. infrastructure a D+ mark on its infrastructure report card.
 The Highway Trust Fund is nearing insolvency, potholes are ubiquitous, and fears of spy trains built by China wrack the public nerve.

 Our nation leveraged its resources from local to federal entities to build the Interstate Highway System, then virtually abandoned the completed project without a comprehensive and deliberate maintenance plan.
 The dedicated fund has routinely been raided for other projects, and the revenue intake supporting it has not kept pace with inflation, or more critically, innovation.
 The gas tax is ill-equipped for the current reality as fuel efficiency makes enormous strides and the road is increasingly filled with hybrid and electric vehicles.
 The funds must be shored up and the conditions on the ground must be addressed for the sake of economic vitality and public safety.